 - 32.3.3.
 The terminal clinical practice degree for speech-language pathology is a graduate degree in Communication Disorders. - 32.3.4.
 The required degree for faculty teaching graduate clinical practicum courses is a graduate degree in Communication Disorders or Speech-Language Pathology or Audiology. - 32.3.5.
 In addition, All Communication Disorders faculty must be licensed in the state of Texas as Speech-Language Pathologists and/or Audiologists.
 They are required to obtain and maintain the Certificate of Clinical Competence awarded by the American Speech-Language-Hearing Association. - 32.3.6.
 Exceptions (if applicable) - 32.3.6.1.
 Special circumstances may require employment of faculty who do not hold the terminal degree, but areappropriate based on The Southern Association of Colleges and Schools Commission on Colleges standards.
 Exceptions are justified as outlined in the exceptions below. - 32.3.6.2.
 The research doctorate (Ph.D.) is the terminal degree for Communication Disorders educators. - 32.3.6.3.
-Faculty in he Department of Communication Disorders who hold a
+Faculty in the Department of Communication Disorders who hold a

-- 32.3.6.4.
+- graduate degree may teach some of the undergraduate courses and graduate clinical practicum. - 32.3.6.4.
 They may teach some graduate courses as appropriate with appointment to the Graduate Faculty by the Graduate College. - 32.3.6.5.
-Per course faculty teaching certain non-disorder courses and who do not have clinical supervision assignments, may not be required to be licensed as a speech-language pathologist and/or audiologist nor must the individual hold the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
+Per course faculty teaching certain non-disorder courses and who do not have clinical supervision assignments, may not berequired to be licensed as a speech-language pathologist and/or audiologist nor must the individual hold the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.